SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Using the Modiﬁers

-All modiﬁers listed in this chapter and in the “Combat” chapter are cumulative, though the gamemaster doesn’t need to include all of them.
+All modiﬁers listed in this chapter and in the "Combat" chapter are cumulative, though the gamemaster doesn’t need to include all of them.
-Modiﬁers may never adjust the total combat diﬃculty below 3.
+Modiﬁers may never adjust the total combat difficulty below 3.
 The gamemaster rolls the indicated modiﬁer and adds it to the combat situation.
 A standard modiﬁer is included in parentheses after the die modiﬁer, should the gamemaster prefer not to roll.